 If you are offering an incentive, such as a downloadable cheat sheet, guide or blueprint, you can use this email to send it.
 To do so, change the confirmation option from URL to download.
 You’ll then get the option to upload your incentive.
 That will get sent in the confirmation email and when people click on the confirmation link, they are in fact downloading the incentive.
 Because it’s now an incentive that acts as the confirmation, it’s a good idea to change the copy of the email.

 If you want this email to send the incentive without the need for people to confirm before they are added as subscribers, then you can check the Auto-confirm new subscribers field.
 This will send the email with the link to the incentive download.
 Anyone who doesn’t click on the incentive download link will still be subscribed.

 Once you are done making your changes, click the Save button in the top right corner.

-Get the URL To get the URL for your landing page:
+To get the URL for your landing page: